Photos 1970s 1980s

 From 1982 to 1984, Prince realizes his series Untitled (Fashion) with images of young women whose eyes were clogged in the original advertisement for whatever a fool idea of a marketing agent.
 The black and white prints are re-photographed by Prince on color film.
 The artist has already appreciated the incentive of large size and scarcity, and his editions are made from that early time in very small quantities.

-The sale by Christie's in New York on May 10 includes two examples from this rare series.
+The sale by Christie's on May 10, 2016 included two examples from this rare series.